-a.
-What is a global AMOC?
+- a.
+What is a Global AMOC?
 As used in this order, a "global AMOC" is defined as an "AMOC of general applicability," a term used in some bilateral agreements.
 A global AMOC applies to two or more operators; it can be used to obtain an AMOC for multiple serial numbers or makes and models specified in an AD.
 It can be a useful tool if the responsible office receives or expects to receive multiple requests for the same AMOC.
 A global AMOC applies to and is transferable with the product to other owners/operators.
-Anyone, including someone other than an owner/operator, may propose a global AMOC.

-b.
-Is an AMOC applicable to a fleet of aircraft the same as a global AMOC?
-An AMOC applicable to a fleet of aircraft is not a "global AMOC," but rather an individual AMOC that applies to multiple aircraft operated by a single operator.

-c.
-Global AMOC approval responses:

-(1) The minimum requirements for a global AMOC approval response are in paragraphs 3-10c(1) through 3-10c(8) of this order.

-(2) Owners/operators using a global AMOC are still responsible for notifying their PI (or lacking a PI, the manager of the FSDO/CHDO) before using it.
+Anyone, including someone other than an owner/operator, may propose a global AMOC. - b.
+Is an AMOC Applicable to a Fleet of Aircraft the Same as a Global AMOC?
+An AMOC applicable to a fleet of aircraft is not a global AMOC, but rather an individual AMOC that applies to multiple aircraft operated by a single operator. - c.
+Global AMOC Approval Responses. - (1) The minimum requirements for a global AMOC approval response are in paragraphs 3-10c(1) through 3-10c(8) of this order. - (2) Owners/operators using a global AMOC are still responsible for notifying their PI (or lacking a PI, the manager of the FSDO/CHDO) before using it. - d.

-d.
 Converting to a Global AMOC.
 If converting an individual AMOC into a global AMOC, consider coordinating the global AMOC with the original requester's PI/FSDO/CHDO/IFO pursuant to paragraph 3-7.

 e.
 Proprietary Information in Global AMOCs.
 If converting an individual AMOC proposal into a global AMOC, be careful to not divulge proprietary information to unauthorized entities.
 When distributing a global AMOC approval response, use the distribution list in paragraph 3-14, table 1.
 Following this list ensures proprietary information is only sent to authorized parties/individuals.
-Consult with legal counsel for any questions concerning proprietary information.
+Consult with your Regional Airworthiness Counsel for any questions concerning proprietary information.